jcadima/jcadima/README.md

 ## Who Am I? 🤔

-Hey there, I’m Juan — a FullStack Developer evolving into a DevOps-focused engineer, blending deep expertise in backend and API design with skills in Docker, Linux, CI/CD, and cloud infrastructure.
-Passionate about building secure, scalable systems and orchestrating the full lifecycle from code to production.
+Hey there, I'm Juan — a FullStack Developer diving into the DevOps world.
+I build backend systems and APIs using modern development practices, while learning containerization, infrastructure automation, and deployment strategies.
+Always curious about improving the journey from code to production.
 <br>

 ## Languages, Tools, and Frameworks ⚙️